 - The Heritage Strategy provides the community with an effective, sustainable and realistic plan to encourage the conservation and long-term viability of community heritage resources.

-- The Housing Action Plan (currently underway) will provide strategies and actions to address Delta's current and future housing needs.
+- The Housing Action Plan (adopted by Council on November 8, 2021) will provide strategies and actions to address Delta's current and future housing needs.

 - The Parks, Recreation & Culture Amenity Contributions Policy applies a reasonable, predictable and transparent approach to obtaining contributions from new development for community amenities in Delta.